Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 carry a water filter

-A filter is just a physical barrier to keep the microbes behind as water molecules flow through.
+A filter is just a physical barrier to keep the larger microbes behind as water molecules flow through.

 We're talking pore size here.